 LOWES OF HALTWHISTLE

-A pedigree in Hodgson’s History of Northumberland shows Susan, wife of John Maughan, as a daughter of William Lowes and mentions a will of William Lowes dated 23 Oct 1732, which I have not found.[1]
-However, the will of John Lowes of Whitshealls in Haltwhistle, written in 1709, names “my Daughter Susan Maughan”.
-John Lowes is shown as a brother of William Lowes in the pedigree in Hodgson’s History.
+A pedigree in Hodgson’s History of Northumberland shows Susan, wife of John Maughan, as a daughter of William Lowes, a county keeper, and mentions a will of William dated 23 October 1732, which I have not found.[1]
+However, the will of John Lowes of Whitshields in Haltwhistle, written in 1709, names “my Daughter Susan Maughan”.
+John is shown as a brother of William Lowes in the pedigree in Hodgson’s History but William was evidently John’s son.
+John’s will nominates his son William and the latter’s son John as executors, with the associated bond giving their residences in December 1710 as Ridley Hall and Whitshields respectively.[2]
+A letter of November 1710 from Edward Blackett addressed to “Mr Wm Lowes Counterey Keeper at Ridley Hall” refers to the tenancy of Whitshields and states “you cannot Certainely Imagine that I will let whitsheals farme for the same rent I lett itt to your father for I had much rather have your sonne for my tenant then any other”.[3]

 I welcome comments on this page.
 My e-mail address is on my home page.